kwankyu/mathpage-authenticator/README.md

 # MathPage Authenticator

-MathPage Authenticator is a **custom JupyterHub authenticator** designed to work with [ingang.mathpage.dev](https://ingang.mathpage.dev), an online lecture learning system.
+MathPage Authenticator is a **custom JupyterHub authenticator** designed to work with [ingang.mathpage.dev](https://ingang.mathpage.dev).
 It enables secure authentication for JupyterHub users based on MathPage credentials.

 ## Features